huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 Cron will be the what is used in order to have the playbooks deployed automatically

 Open up cron using the following command

 ```
 crontab -e
 ```

-And insert the following at the bottom
+And insert the following at the bottom of the file
 ```
 1 0 1-31 * * ansible-playbook /etc/ansible/backup.yaml
 ```